-Trump Administration Finds A New Way To Fight With The U.K.
+Trump Administration Finds A New Way To Fight With The UK

 The U.S. Department of Commerce issued a ruling Tuesday that would slap a massive import tax on passenger planes built by Bombardier, one of Northern Ireland’s biggest employers, and U.K. Prime Minister Theresa May is not pleased.

-In a tweet on Wednesday, May said that she was “bitterly disappointed” by the 219.63 import duty but would continue to work with the company to protect jobs.
-Bombardier is based in Montreal but currently employs thousands of people in Northern Ireland.
+In a tweet on Wednesday, May said that she was “bitterly disappointed” by the 220-percent import duty, but would continue to work with the company to protect jobs.
+Bombardier is based in Montreal, but employs thousands of people in Northern Ireland.

 Commerce Secretary Wilbur Ross said that foreign governments subsidizing goods is an issue that President Donald Trump’s administration takes seriously.
-“The U.S. values its relationships with Canada, but even our closest allies must play by the rules,” he said Tuesday in a statement.
+“The U.S. values its relationships with Canada, but even our closest allies must play by the rules,” Ross said Tuesday in a statement.
 “We will continue to evaluate and verify the accuracy of this preliminary determination.”

-“The magnitude of the proposed duty is absurd and divorced from the reality about the financing of multibillion-dollar aircraft program,” the company said in a statement Tuesday.
-It contends that the plane they’re trying to import is “more efficient, more comfortable, and quieter.”
+U.K. Defense Secretary Michael Fallon fired back on Wednesday by warning that the decision, which May had lobbied Trump on, could “jeopardize” future agreements with Boeing, Bombardier’s U.S.-based rival.

-Delta wants to bring Bombardier’s C series to the U.S. market, the statement added.
-But Boeing, Bombardier’s U.S.-based rival, filed a complaint in the spring claiming that the airline’s order for dozens of Bombardier planes is an example of “dumping,” meaning that they’re brought to the U.S. at low costs ― subsidized by the Canadian government ― to gain market share.
+The rift began when, in 2016, Delta secured a deal to bring Bombardier’s C series to the U.S. market.
+Boeing filed a complaint earlier this year claiming that the airline’s order for dozens of Bombardier planes is an example of “dumping,” meaning that they’re brought to the U.S. at low cost ― subsidized by the Canadian government ― to gain market share.

+“The magnitude of the proposed duty is absurd and divorced from the reality about the financing of multibillion-dollar aircraft program,” Bombardier said in a statement Tuesday.
+The company contends that the plane it’s trying to import is “more efficient, more comfortable, and quieter.”

 It’s now up to the International Trade Commission to make a final decision next year.